Special courses - Master, PhD

 The last course took place in Feb 2014.
 A rerun is scheduled for 2016.
 Interested?
 Email the organizer.

 Scientists are nowadays evaluated mostly based on their written products (research articles, reviews, applications).
 In addition, a good written English is a skill required by most fields of work outside academic research.

 In this course we will look at composition strategies and analyze text structures.
 We will compare German to English style and spoken to written English.
 Course members will learn how to clearly put a thought in writing, how to break down scientific jargon, and how to use text and referencing software at a high level.
 You will immediately apply your new knowledge by composing and publishing several texts both on your own and in teams.

 The pilot of the course was very well received.
 6 out of 6 participants would recommend the seminar (0 not recommended to 5 absolutely recommended; average 4.9).
 The course lasts 1-2 weeks, is limited to 10 participants, and equals 3 credit points.
 Further details in the flyer.

-The last course took place in Dec 2013.
-A rerun is planned for fall 2014.
+The last course took place in Dec 2015.
+The next rerun is planned for Dec 2016.
 Interested?
 Email the organizer.